robjpar/liri-node-app/README.md

 # L.I.R.I. &mdash; Language Interpretation and Recognition Interface

-This is a simple implementation of the Language Interpretation and Recognition Interface (LIRI) as a command line Node.js application.
+This is a simple implementation of the Language Interpretation and Recognition Interface (L.I.R.I.) as a command line Node.js application.
 It allows users to search for info about concerts, songs, and movies.

 ## Features